Drug companies avert landmark opioids trial as talks on $48 billion settlement set to resume

 Drug distributors AmerisourceBergen Corp (ABC.N), Cardinal Health Inc (CAH.N) and McKesson Corp (MCK.N) and drugmaker Teva Pharmaceutical Industries Ltd TEVA agreed to the deal that removed the immediate threat of a trial that was to begin on Monday in Cleveland.

-The parties could resume talks as soon as Tuesday aimed at a broader settlement of thousands of opioid lawsuits brought by states and local governments, according to Paul Hanley, an attorney for the towns and counties.
+The parties could resume talks as soon as Tuesday aimed at a broader settlement of thousands of opioid lawsuits brought by states and local governments, according to Paul Hanly, an attorney for the towns and counties.

 Under Monday’s local settlement, the distributors, which handle around 90% of U.S. prescription drugs, will pay a combined $215 million immediately to Ohio’s Cuyahoga and Summit counties that were plaintiffs in Monday’s trial.